matm/jQuery-File-Upload-Wiki/Options.md

     1. event: dragover event object.

 ### onDragLeave
 This callback function is called when files are dragged outside the dropZone area.
+Used by the advanced user interface version to remove the dropZone highlight style.

 * Type: *function*
 * Arguments:
     1. event: dragleave event object.

 ### onDrop
 This callback function is called when files are dropped on the dropZone area.
+Used by the advanced user interface version to apply a drop effect and reduce the dropZone.

 * Type: *function*
 * Arguments: